 society of the Real People (Cherokee) collapsed with infighting and increasing violent squabbling.
 The Kutani had provided them with protection and

-massacre.
-He was taken captive by the Cherokee, knowing that he was the only person alive that still carried the knowledge of the great secrets of the ancient priesthood along with a sacred
+He was taken captive by the Cherokee, knowing that he was the only person alive that still carried the knowledge of the great secrets of the ancient priesthood along with a sacred writing that

-great long time, the people banded together to destroy them.
+long time, the people banded together to destroy them.
 With a final force of about 800 warriors, they successfully annihilated the abhorrent Ronnongwetowanca."
-According to Cusic,
+According to Cusic, this

 "Look for the country of Aztalan, the original country of the Aztecs, as high up at least as the 42nd parallel north; whence, journeying, they at last arrived in the vale of Mexico.
 In that vale the